leaysgur/slides/docs/techfeed_experts_night-4/index.md

 At that time, it took a lot of effort to cope with. 🤣

-- HTML was handwritten, both server and client templates are needed
+- HTML was handwritten, server and client templates are doubled
 - Manual execution timing management
 - Mount multiple Apps with complicated build steps
 - Web Components had SSR issues